git-for-windows/git-for-windows.github.io/File-names,-Branch-names,-Path-quotation,-Executable-bit-and-file-modes,-core.FileMode.md

 > Tells Git if the executable bit of files in the working tree is to be honored.

 > Some filesystems lose the executable bit when a file that is marked as executable is checked out, or checks out a non-executable file with executable bit on. git-clone[1] or git-init[1] probe the filesystem to see if it handles the executable bit correctly and this variable is automatically set as necessary.

+# Windows Drive (C:) paths vs Bash rooted (/) paths

+In the Git for Windows bash, the classic `C:` drive letter is replaced by the the implicit `/c/` directory path.
+This conversion is commonly used in the `git config` paths that need to be absolute.